MaciejZielinski407530/Development-of-Thread-application-using-EFR32-platform/README.md

 Internal testing device:
 Application for FTD, which test a Thread network.
-It is a similar to application in "Outside device" directory.
+It is a similar to application in "External device" directory.
 It is located inside network.

 More information about the code can be found in the folders.